fo-dicom/fo-dicom/Documentation/v5/usage/async_ops.md

-Starting with version 2.0.0, *fo-dicom* supports asynchronous operations via the `async`/`await` pattern (or [Task-based Asynchronous Pattern, TAP](https://msdn.microsoft.com/en-us/library/hh873175.aspx)).
+*fo-dicom* supports asynchronous operations via the `async`/`await` pattern (or [Task-based Asynchronous Pattern, TAP](https://msdn.microsoft.com/en-us/library/hh873175.aspx)).

-### New API
+### Asynchronous  API
-The public API has been extended with the following methods:
+The public API has been extended with the following methods for asynchronous operation:

     DicomFile
     {